Mainz Rose Monday parade: Composition and participants

 The parade includes nearly 9,500 participants from Germany and abroad, divided into almost 150 groups, with around 3,000 musicians.
 All Mainz carnival groups participate, led by the Mainz Ranzengarde since 1838.
 Large guards include foot troops, cadet corps, cavalry corps, music, fanfare, or drum corps, and vehicles.
 Carnival guards and marching bands from southern Germany and Guggenmusik groups from southern Germany and Switzerland join, often participating from Shrove Saturday.

 Other participants include the MCV, Mainzer Carneval Club (MCC), Mainzer Narren-Club (MNC), Karneval Club Kastell (KCK), carnival clubs, regulars' tables, small groups, SWR, ZDF, Mainz Bakers' Guild, Mainz Butchers' Guild, and 1.
 FSV Mainz 05.
 Group sizes vary, from a one-man guard to the 600-member Mainz-Gonsenheim Fusilier Guard in 2023.
-The parade marshal participates with a float.

-Large MCV-built floats highlight political topics and are presented on Ludwigsstraße during the Tanz auf der Lu event on Shrove Sunday.
-In 2008, 154 themed floats and guard floats participated.
-Flag and standard bearers carry oversized flags in Mainz's carnival colours (red, white, blue, yellow) and symbols like Weck, Worscht, and Woi.
-Schwellköppe, oversized papier-mâché heads satirising Mainz characters, have marched since the 1920s.

 Media coverage

 Since 1838, the parade has received significant media attention.
 In 1845, the Leipziger Illustrirte Zeitung published an illustrated report.
 In 1910, the parade was filmed and shown in cinemas.
 Radio broadcasts began in the 1920s, and since 1954, SWR has televised the parade.
 ZDF broadcast live from Mainz starting in the mid-1990s but withdrew in 2007.
 In 2000, one in three television viewers watched the live broadcast on ARD or ZDF, with 1.41 million on ZDF and 1.72 million on ARD.